neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/projects/datashuttle.md

 Datashuttle includes tools for automated generation of new project folders formatted to the SWC-BIDS specification.
 It also contains features to assist in data transfer, including:
-* Manage files across multiple data-collection computers by synchronising all data to with a centrally stored project.
+* Manage files across multiple data-collection computers by synchronising all data with a centrally stored project.
-* Simplify data transfers for processing and analysis by selecting only a sub-set of data to move.
+* Simplify data transfers for processing and analysis by selecting only a sub-set of data to move (e.g. specific subjects, sessions or data types).

 To get started with Datashuttle, visit the [GitHub Page](https://github.com/neuroinformatics-unit/datashuttle).